susancat/AI_RAG_Assistant/README.md

    - "List all key features."

 ## 🧠 Example
-Q: What does the company provide?
+Q: What products does the NovaTech provide?
 A: According to the document, they offer...

 ## Lambda Deploymeng